Best Home Care Services

 Service availability

 - Home for the holidays: Does the agency offer holiday service?
-Many elderly people celebrate in their own homes, making it crucial for an assistant to be available during these days.
+Many older individuals celebrate in their own homes, which may or may not include hosting family members.
+This makes it crucial for an assistant to be available during these days.

-- Part-time option: Not all seniors need round-the-clock care, so a part-time option helps keep costs low.
+- Part-time option: Not all older adults need round-the-clock care, so a part-time option helps reduce costs.

-Communication between the family of the senior receiving care and the provider organization is critical to creating a comprehensive schedule of services.
-Slow response times could leave a senior alone, or put them in danger by delaying reports on issues that could impact their health.
+Communication between the family and the provider organization is critical to creating a schedule and plan of care.
+Slow response times could put your loved one in danger by delaying reports on issues that could affect their health.

-- Health reporting: How often does the service provider give a comprehensive report about the senior’s continued ability to live alone?
+- Health reporting: How often does the service provider give a comprehensive report about your loved one’s continued ability to live alone?

-- Schedule changes: For many people, caring for an elderly parent does not reduce other demands on their time, leaving them to schedule around school plays, nights out with friends and work functions.
-Flexible and emergency scheduling is a must.
+- Schedule changes: Realistically, caring for an older parent does not reduce other demands on your time, leaving you to schedule around child care, nights out with friends and work functions.
+Flexible and emergency scheduling is a must when working with a home care provider.
+Look for providers who will be flexible and help out without too much notice.

-- Live operators: As effective as voice mail can be, waiting for a call back can be nerve-wracking.
-Make sure your service provider routinely answers the phone, rather than responding to messages.
+- Live operators: As effective as voicemail or texting can be, waiting for a message back can be nerve-wracking.
+Make sure your service provider will actually answer the phone or return your call, rather than only communicating by voice or text message.
+You can ask if your agency provides an on-call nurse to answer the phone and respond to messages off-hours.

 Provider screening